 Fenugreek Capsules

-Fenugreek capsules are easy to take, there’s a simple way to tell if it’s working, and it’s very effective for a lot of women.
+Fenugreek capsules are easy to take, there’s a simple way to tell if it’s working, and it’s very effective for a lot of people.
 When I took it, fenugreek (along with sticking to a strict pumping schedule) helped me get my supply up from 24 oz per day to 35 oz per day.

 The dosage that you should start at is two capsules three times per day, and if you don’t smell like maple syrup after a few days, you can increase it to three capsules three times per day.
 (Smelling like maple syrup is the trick to knowing that it’s working.)